OWASP/www-policy/operational/chapter-handbook-existing.md

 - List of the people that are founding the chapter.
 Each founding member(s) must submit:
    - Statement regarding their professional background or resume, and
    - Statement of why he or she wants to be an OWASP Leader.
 - The geographical area city to be covered by the new chapter.
 Chapter names should represent the immediate city or region that is being served.
 It is also required that the chapter leader(s) work or live in the immediate geographical area.  (should be 50 miles)
 - Acknowledgement that founding member(s) read, understands, and agrees to the terms of the Chapter Handbook.
 - While it is not mandatory, a good understanding of English will help with communication within the OWASP global community.
 Requests to start or restart an OWASP Chapter may be initiated through the Chapter Request form.
 If at any time you wish to leave your position as leader or add a new leader the same form may be used by selecting "Modify Chapter Leadership" from the drop down menu.

 ## New Chapter Approval Process
 After receiving the above information via the online form, an OWASP employee will give a cursory check of the above items to ensure new chapter leaders are serious and understand their commitment.
 Upon review of requester's credentials and resolution of any potential conflicts, the applicant can move forward as a chapter leader.
-A chapter wiki page and Meetup group mailing list will be set up for the new leader(s) and the chapter leader(s) will be given an OWASP email account and password to operate as the administrator of the new chapter mailing list.
-Additionally, every new chapter with at least 2 chapter leaders will be allocated a $500 budget to begin with.
+A chapter website page and Meetup group mailing list will be set up for the new leader(s) and the chapter leader(s) will be given an OWASP email account and password to operate as the administrator of the new chapter mailing list.

 ## Chapter Naming
 The format used for naming a chapter is: OWASP [Insert City, Region, or Country Name of Chapter].
 For example: OWASP Austin, OWASP London, OWASP Malaysia.

 It is not necessary to specify your chapter is a "local" chapter, because by definition any chapter is "local".
 When registering your chapter name on Linkedin, Meetup, Twitter, or any other social media site this naming convention must be followed as it makes sorting and finding chapters easier.
-Where the Foundation owns an account with the same service, it is advisable to follow, join, or otherwise link the chapter’s account to the Foundation’s.
+Where the Foundation owns an account with the same service, it is advisable to follow, join, or otherwise link the chapter's account to the Foundation's.

 ## Geographic Area
 An OWASP chapter organizes OWASP activity in a given geographical area.(city.
 A person or a group (the "founding members") can request to start a new chapter in a geographical area city not currently served by an OWASP group Chapter.